Seven steps to make your pension more tax efficient

 Check you aren’t overpaying tax on your pension income

 HM Revenue & Customs has recorded that over £42 million was refunded to savers who had paid emergency tax on their first flexible withdrawals in the three months to December 2021 alone.

 If you find you have overpaid tax, contact your tax adviser or visit the HMRC website to reclaim it.

-Individual Protection 2016 (IP16) provides a personal lifetime allowance to the lower of the value of your pension savings at 5 April 2016 and £1.25 million.
-You can apply if your pension savings were worth more than £1 million at 5 April 2016.
+Individual protection 2016 (IP16) provides a personal lifetime allowance to the lower of the value of your pension savings at 5 April 2016 and £1.25 million.
+You can only apply if your pension savings were worth more than £1 million on 5 April 2016.